Enthalpy of fusion

 In thermodynamics, the enthalpy of fusion of a substance, also known as (latent) heat of fusion, is the change in its enthalpy resulting from providing energy, typically heat, to a specific quantity of the substance to change its state from a solid to a liquid, at constant pressure.

-It is the amount of energy required to convert one mole of solid into liquid.
+The enthalpy of fusion is the amount of energy required to convert one mole of solid into liquid.
 For example, when melting 1 kg of ice (at 0 °C under a wide range of pressures), 333.55 kJ of energy is absorbed with no temperature change.
 The heat of solidification (when a substance changes from liquid to solid) is equal and opposite.

 This energy includes the contribution required to make room for any associated change in volume by displacing its environment against ambient pressure.
 The temperature at which the phase transition occurs is the melting point or the freezing point, according to context.
 By convention, the pressure is assumed to be 1 atm unless otherwise specified.

 Overview

-The 'enthalpy' of fusion is a latent heat, because, while melting, the heat energy needed to change the substance from solid to liquid at atmospheric pressure is latent heat of fusion, as the temperature remains constant during the process.
+The enthalpy of fusion is a latent heat, because, while melting, the heat energy needed to change the substance from solid to liquid does not cause any increase in temperature.
+Temperature remains constant during the freezing or melting process, and only begins to change again (assuming the energy input or removal (cooling) continues) after the phase change is complete.
 The latent heat of fusion is the enthalpy change of any amount of substance when it melts.
 When the heat of fusion is referenced to a unit of mass, it is usually called the specific heat of fusion, while the molar heat of fusion refers to the enthalpy change per amount of substance in moles.

 The liquid phase has a higher internal energy than the solid phase.
 This means energy must be supplied to a solid in order to melt it and energy is released from a liquid when it freezes, because the molecules in the liquid experience weaker intermolecular forces and so have a higher potential energy (a kind of bond-dissociation energy for intermolecular forces).